wastis/MediaPlayerRemoteInterface/README.md

 This addon is included into the [Linux Addon Repository](https://github.com/wastis/LinuxAddonRepo).
 It is recommended to use the repository for the installation of the addon.
 This will ease version upgrades.

-## Flatpak
-If Kodi had been installed from flatpak, additional access rights have to be granted to the the Kodi sandbox for the addon to work correctly.

-	flatpak override --user --own-name=org.mpris.MediaPlayer2.kodi tv.kodi.Kodi

 ## Testing via command line

 For simple command line control of Kodi the tool playerctl can be used.